charlieliu331/FYP-project/LLM/README.md

 # LLM

 This repository contains scripts and resources for fine-tuning the Llama2 model with LoRA, evaluating its performance, and processing the output for punctuation restoration.
 The primary components include environment setup, model fine-tuning, output processing, and performance evaluation.
+The script for utilizing Gemini-pro API by Google is also provided to compare SOTA LLM with our finetuned model in punctuation restoration for speech transcripts.

 ## Table of Contents
 - [Installation](#installation)